Co-theory of sorted profinite groups for PAC structures: Weak Independence Theorem and NSOP

-Since $\ind^{SG}$ satisfies the Independence Theorem over a model, we obtain $S\subseteq SG(F^\ast)$ such that $S\models\tp_{SG(F^\ast)}(SG(C_1)/SG(A))\cup\tp_{SG(F^\ast)}(SG(C_2)/SG(B))$ (where variables are identified via $SG(\varphi)$) and $S\ind_{SG(E)}^{SG}SG(A)SG(B)$.
-By the extension over a model axiom (and since $SG(A),SG(B)\subseteq SG(\acl^r_{F^\ast}(AB))$), we may assume that $S\ind_{SG(E)}^{SG}SG(\acl_{F^\ast}^r(AB))$.
+Since $\ind^{S\CG}$ satisfies the Independence Theorem over a model, we obtain $S\subseteq S\CG(F^\ast)$ such that $S\models\tp_{S\CG(F^\ast)}(S\CG(C_1)/S\CG(A))\cup\tp_{S\CG(F^\ast)}(S\CG(C_2)/S\CG(B))$ (where variables are identified via $S\CG(\phi)$) and $S\ind_{S\CG(E)}^{S\CG}S\CG(A)S\CG(B)$.
+By the extension over a model axiom (and since $S\CG(A),S\CG(B)\subseteq S\CG(\acl^r_{F^\ast}(AB))$), we may assume that $S\ind_{S\CG(E)}^{S\CG}S\CG(\acl_{F^\ast}^r(AB))$.

-By Proposition \ref{thm:Zoe}, there exists $C'\subseteq F^\ast$ such that $C'\ind_E AB$, $C'\models \tp_{F^\ast}(C_1/A)\cup\tp_{F^\ast}(C_2/B)$ (the variables for $\tp_F(C_1/A)$ and $\tp_F(C_2/B)$ are identified via $\varphi$) and $SG(C')\equiv_{SG(\acl_{F^\ast}^r(AB))}S$.
-It follows that $SG(C')\ind_{SG(E)}^{SG}SG(\acl_{F^\ast}^r(AB))$ so also $C'\ind_E^\Game AB$. \end{proof}
+By Proposition \ref{thm:Zoe}, there exists $C'\subseteq F^\ast$ such that $C'\ind_E AB$, $C'\models \tp_{F^\ast}(C_1/A)\cup\tp_{F^\ast}(C_2/B)$ (the variables for $\tp_F(C_1/A)$ and $\tp_F(C_2/B)$ are identified via $\phi$) and $S\CG(C')\equiv_{S\CG(\acl_{F^\ast}^r(AB))}S$.
+It follows that $S\CG(C')\ind_{S\CG(E)}^{S\CG}S\CG(\acl_{F^\ast}^r(AB))$ so also $C'\ind_E^\Game AB$. \end{proof}

-From now on and until the end of this section, we denote Kim-independence in $SG(F^\ast)$ (see Definition 3.13 in \cite{kaplanramsey2017}) by $\ind^{SG}$.
-Our goal is to show that if $SG(F^\ast)$ is NSOP$_1$, then $F^\ast$ is NSOP$_1$.
-To show that $F^\ast$ is NSOP$_1$ we will use criterion (2) from Theorem 5.7 in \cite{ArtemNick}, where $A\ind^u_C B$ indicates that $\tp(A/BC)$ is finitely satisfiable in $C$.
-This idea is different from the original idea from Theorem 7.2.6 in \cite{NickThesis}, since we noted some gap in the proof of Theorem 7.2.6 in \cite{NickThesis}.
-After communicating Nick Ramsey about the gap he suggested to use Theorem 5.7 from \cite{ArtemNick}, what we do.
+From now on and until the end of this section, we denote Kim-independence in $S\CG(F^\ast)$ (see \cite[Definition 3.13]{kaplanramsey2017}) by $\ind^{S\CG}$.
+Our goal is to show that if $S\CG(F^\ast)$ is NSOP$_1$, then $F^\ast$ is NSOP$_1$.
+To show that $F^\ast$ is NSOP$_1$ we will use the criterion \cite[Theorem 5.7(2)]{ArtemNick}, where $A\ind^u_C B$ indicates that $\tp(A/BC)$ is finitely satisfiable in $C$.
+This idea is different from the original idea from the proof of \cite[Theorem 7.2.6]{NickThesis}, since we noted some gap in the proof of \cite[Theorem 7.2.6]{NickThesis}.
+After communicating with Nick Ramsey about the gap he suggested to use \cite[Theorem 5.7]{ArtemNick}, what we do.

 Suppose that $a,b\in F^\ast\succeq F$ and set $A:=\acl^r_{F^\ast}(Fa)$, $B:=\acl^r_{F^\ast}(Fb)$.

 \begin{lemma} If $a\ind^u_F b$, then $\tp_{\mathcal{L}_P}(\bar{A}/\bar{B})$ is finitely satisfiable in $\bar{F}$. \end{lemma}